Updated: Nov 11, 2021

 - Doesn’t work well with vertical mouse where your wrist doesn’t lay flat on support pillow

-Just like the previous product, this mouse pad has a gel filling for its wrist rest.
+Just like the previous product, this mouse pad has a sponge filling for its wrist rest.
 Combined with its ergonomic shape, this can really help prevent wrist fatigue.
 The gel pillow is soft enough to conform to the shape of your wrist while still being hard enough to support your hand’s weight.

 - Cheap, costs less than $10

-- Lycra cover provides good mouse tracking
+- Textured cover provides good mouse tracking

 - Excellent customer support